Common Questions from Scholarship Applicants

 CFECT MAP OF REGION BY COUNTY

 No. All materials must be submitted electronically through your online application.
-If you have challenges uploading them through the Scholarships Portal, contact us at Scholarships@cfect.org to try to resolve your issue.
+If you have problems uploading them through the Scholarships Portal, contact us at Scholarships@cfect.org for assistance.

 • FAFSA stands for the Free Application for Federal Student Aid.